 RMDs to Charities

-The provision allows retirees age 70 1/2 and older to donate up to $100,000 tax free from their IRA each year.
-Generally, when you take a distribution from your IRA, it is treated as taxable income.
+Typically, any distribution you receive from your IRA is treated as taxable income; however, this provision allows retirees age 70 1/2 and older to donate up to $100,000 tax free from their IRA each year.
 Under this provision, made permanent in the 2015 federal spending and tax package, those assets are excluded from income if the distribution is made directly to charity.

-Is a charitable contribution from an IRA right for you?
-Click here to read more.
+Wondering if a charitable contribution from an IRA right for you?